ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 and tests during the development process, this flexible way of persisting and reading data comes in pretty useful.

-With the example of the `ilObjGeoLocation`-object, we a text file could look like this:
+With the example of the `ilGeoLocation`-object, we a text file could look like this:

 ```
 1;Paris;48° 52' 0" N;2° 20' 0" E;1539377900